For a summary of Java 2D properties, see Java 2D Properties.

 J2D_D3D_RASTERIZER environment variable to one of the following:

-See Direct3D documentation for a description of these rasterizers.
-By default the best rasterizer is chosen based on its advertised capabilities.
+See the Direct3D documentation for a description of these rasterizers.
+By default, the best rasterizer is chosen based on its advertised capabilities.
 In particular, the

 rgb rasterizer is available only if the Direct3D SDK is installed.
 This SDK can be obtained from Microsoft Game Technologies Center.